imagineDevit/TestIt/README.md

 `R` represent the type of the result of the test.
 It can be any type.
 Use `Void` if you don't need a result.

+___

 `TestCase` and its linked statements ([GivenStmt<T,R>](https://javadoc.io/doc/io.github.imagineDevit/GWTUnit/latest/io/github/imagineDevit/GWTUnit/TestCase.GivenStmt.html), [WhenStmt<T,R>](https://javadoc.io/doc/io.github.imagineDevit/GWTUnit/latest/io/github/imagineDevit/GWTUnit/TestCase.WhenStmt.html) and [ThenStmt<T,R>](https://javadoc.io/doc/io.github.imagineDevit/GWTUnit/latest/io/github/imagineDevit/GWTUnit/TestCase.ThenStmt.html) ) come with a set of methods that can be chained to write the test in the GWT format.

-Each method takes a string as a parameter representing the statement description.
+Each method takes a string first parameter representing the statement description.

-### Statement methods
+### ⚙️ Statement methods
 - #### given()
     This method sets the initial state of the test.
 It returns a [GivenStmt<T,R>](https://javadoc.io/doc/io.github.imagineDevit/GWTUnit/latest/io/github/imagineDevit/GWTUnit/TestCase.GivenStmt.html) object.